formix/infernal-engine/README.md

   2. Rules must be **async function**! the parser do not recognize lambda parameters pattern yet.

-  3. Defining a rule using the *#defRule* method triggers the inference for that rule.
+  3. Defining a rule using the *#def* method triggers the inference for that rule.
 Therefore rules code must be resilient to undefined facts unless implemented within a *model* that has pre-initialized facts.